Hi-5 (Australian TV series): Development

 Hi-5 received a total of three Logie Television Awards, two for Most Outstanding Children's Program in 2000 and 2001 and one for Most Outstanding Children's Preschool Program in 2004.
 In 2005, it was stated that one episode would cost an estimated A$50,000 to produce, and that a feature film was in early development.
 The 300th episode of Hi-5 was celebrated in 2005.
 Harris stated that by 2007, "Hi-5 [was] still evolving and maintaining its relevance and freshness".
 Nine reportedly signed a two-year deal with the producers in 2007.
 The Hi-5 brand was purchased by the Nine Network, along with production company Southern Star, in March 2008, from previous owners Harris and Graeme-Evans.
 Robinson recalled that she had tried to depart from the programme after eight years but producers convinced her stay, and that the following years working on the show were her favourite.

 Nine committed to five new series of Hi-5 in 2009 with a new generation cast, to be aired until 2013.
 However, only three of these planned series were produced.
 The eleventh series debuted on 31 August 2009.
 Brand directors Martin Hersov and Cathy Payne said "we're very excited to be launching the next phase of Hi-5".
 Of the cast change, executive producer Noel Price stated that Hi-5 was designed so that its popularity would not solely rely on the appeal of cast members as individuals.
 The 500th episode of Hi-5 was celebrated in 2010 during the twelfth series.
 By this series, Price stated the producers aimed to recreate the success of the earlier episodes by "captur[ing] that earlier innocence".
 The thirteenth and final series of the original Hi-5 premiered on 17 October 2011, in which the program's musical history was recognised by reintroducing previous songs to a new generation of fans.

 Cancellation

-In June 2012 the Nine Network announced that the Hi-5 brand has been sold in its entirety to Asian equity group, Asiasons, following Nine's reported financial difficulties.
-Hi-5 would no longer be produced by Nine and therefore the thirteenth series became the last.
+In June 2012, the Nine Network sold the Hi-5 brand in its entirety to Asian equity group, Asiasons, following Nine's reported financial difficulties.
+Hi-5 would no longer be produced by Nine, and therefore, the thirteenth series became the last.
 A spin-off series entitled Hi-5 House was created under new management to continue the Hi-5 concept.
 The new series was produced independently from Nine and aired on Nick Jr. from 2013 to 2016.